shadowman-lab/Ansible-Config/SNOW/readme.md

 <img src="images/catalog_order.png" alt="Catalog Item" title="Catalog Item" width="1000" />

 Congratulations!
-After completing these steps, you can now use a ServiceNow Catalog Item to launch a Templates in AAP using Ansible Spoke.
+After completing these steps, you can now use a ServiceNow Catalog Item to launch a Template in AAP using Ansible Spoke.
 This is ideal for allowing end users to use a front end they are familiar with in order to perform this, and other automated tasks of varying complexities.
 This goes a long way toward reducing the time to value for the enterprise as a whole, rather than just the teams responsible for writing the playbooks being used.

 ## Have AAP reach out to ServiceNow